-Under Alternative 4 there would be an estimated 10,900-11,000 elk in the Jackson elk herd in the long term.
-Compared to Alternative 1, Alternative 4 would emphasize enhanced forage production on the refuge to sustain approximately 4,000-5,000 elk.
-Between 1,300 and 1,600 elk would summer in the park.
-Eliminating supplemental feeding during average and milder-than-average winters would decrease refuge elk numbers and densities, although approximately 1,600 acres of exclosures on the refuge to protect woody vegetation would alter distribution and could increase elk densities outside the fences.
-More elk in the Jackson herd would increase their movements and distribution and respond in a more natural way to winter forage availability in mild and average winters.
-Negligibly increased winter mortality could occur in some of these years.
+Compared to Alternative 1, Alternative 4 would emphasize a phased approach and the flexibility of adaptive management after the initial phase to reduce the number of elk on feed on the refuge.
+By the end of this phase, there would be an estimated 11,000 elk in the Jackson herd and enhanced forage production on the refuge, compared to Alternative 1, and approximately 5,000 elk would winter on the refuge by the end of the initial phase.
+About 1,600 elk would summer in the park.
+Reducing supplemental feeding would decrease refuge elk numbers and densities, although approximately 1,600 acres of exclosures on the refuge to protect woody vegetation would alter distribution and could increase elk densities outside the fences.
+More elk in the Jackson herd would increase their movements and distribution and respond in a more natural way to winter forage availability.
+Negligibly increased winter mortality could occur in some years.
 The risk of a non-endemic infectious disease quickly spreading through the elk population would be intermediate among the alternatives.
 The risk would be lower due to reduction of winter feeding and fewer bison and elk, but higher than under Alternatives 2, 3, and 6.
 The prevalence of brucellosis in the Jackson elk herd would be moderately lower than under Alternative 1.
-Strain 19 would be used to vaccinate elk on the refuge during supplemental feeding periods and would be replaced when a more efficacious vaccine was available.
+Vaccines would be administered to elk and bison on the refuge during supplemental feeding periods, and more efficacious vaccines would be used when they become available.
+Vaccines would not be used when administering them would be logistically infeasible.
+After the initial phase, adaptive management would be emphasized to better reach desired conditions and goals concerning habitat, disease, and conflict prevention.
+Brucellosis prevalence and other disease risks would be further reduced through this management strategy.